 One of my boys’ favorite activities to do on a snowy day is have a scavenger hunt.
 My son especially loves to draw out what he wants to find and then instruct the family on what to do.
 An easy craft you can do is make your own binoculars then go on a hunt around the house.
 Want to make it more challenging?
 Place some objects on the front yard before the big storm, then after it snows dig through the snow to try and find them.

 Go ahead, add some color to that glimmering white snow!
 A fresh coat of snow is a perfect canvas for your little artists.
 Just add food coloring to water in a squirt bottle and squirt away.
+You can also purchase a kit on Amazon.
 Your kids will have a blast making pictures, drawing shapes, making letters or even playing Tic-Tac-Toe.
-You can also check out this cool Sno-Art Kit I found on Amazon.

 Have a Game Day or Night

 Playing games are exciting ways to increase problem solving, social and language skills.
 On your next snow day try some games like Charades, Pictopia or Guess Who.
 Also check out our list of Disney Junior and Star Wars games!
 Want to make it even more exciting?
 Try some games outside like ring toss, throwing a ball at a target or having relay races in the snow!
 Here is a fun football toss outdoor game you may enjoy on a snowy day.
 I suggest throwing snowballs instead of footballs!
 There are so many benefits to family game night so have fun playing this snow day!

 Kids love mixing things together, figuring out how things work and making things “explode!”
 Snow days are a great time to engage in fun science experiments together.
 Kids will be learning all about various scientific concepts while at home.
 Some exciting science kits you can stock up on in preparation for a snow day are: